vpik009/Image-Colourizer/README.md

     - queries can be found in 'queries_for_download.py' file
     - Uses of data loader allows to efficiently use batches with random data samples for training.
     - Some of the data was manually filtered based on the "appropriateness" of the images for the training of the model.
-    - Filtred dataset can be viewed and downloaded here: TODO
+    - Transformed training dataset has been included and produced by 'data_transformer.py'

 ## Handling Various Image Sizes
     - Prior to the use of the downloaded images, the images were all resized to 256x256 images.